JackBracken/jackbracken/readme.md

 bundle
 ```

-While you're working on your project, run:
+While working on the project, run:

 ```bash
 npm start